mvanthoor/rustic-book/src/evaluation/material.md

 #### Counting from scratch

 There are two ways you could know the material balance when evaluating the
-position: you can actually count the material at that point, or you update the value incrementally.
+position: you can count the material at that point, or you update the value incrementally.

 Counting the material balance at the point where you need to know it is